Ghetto University

 Ghetto University is the debut studio album by Nigerian singer Runtown.
-It was released on November 23, 2015, by Eric Many Entertainment.
+It was released on 23 November 2015 by Eric Many Entertainment.
 The album was supported by four singles: "Gallardo", "The Banger", "Bend Down Pause" and "Walahi".
 It features guest appearances from Davido, Wizkid and Uhuru.
-As one of the album's executive producers, Runtown collaborated with producers such as Shizzi, T Spize, Del B, Maleek Berry, Uhuru and Pheelz.
+As one of the album's executive producers, Runtown collaborated with producers such as Shizzi, TSpize, Del B, Maleek Berry, Uhuru and Pheelz.

 Background

 Runtown first hinted at Ghetto University during an interview with Vanguard newspaper in 2014.
 On 23 October 2015, the official release date for the album was announced via online media, followed by its cover art.

 Singles

-"Gallardo" was released as the album's lead single On 29 January 2014.
+"Gallardo", featuring Davido was released as the album's lead single on 29 January 2014.
 It won Best Collaboration of the Year at the 2014 Nigeria Entertainment Awards.
 The accompanying music video for "Gallardo" was directed by Clarence Peters; it peaked at number one on MTV Base's list of the "Hottest Videos aired on the show in 2014".
 On 9 December 2014, Runtown released the Uhuru-assisted "The Banger" as the album's second single.
 The Wizkid-assisted "Bend Down Pause" was released as the album's third single on 12 June 2015, and "Walahi" was released as the fourth single.